 New Orleans Saints Game Schedule

-Looking back at past scores and the outcomes of previous games will tell you which types of opponents and situations the Saints struggle or thrive against.
+Looking back at past scores and the outcomes of previous games will tell you which types of opponents the Saints struggle or thrive against.

 Are they better covering the spread at home or on the road?
 What’s their record against really good offensive teams compared to their record versus upper tier defensive squads?
 Have they remained consistently excellent over plays, or are they, for some reason, now under candidates?